MayaFlux/MayaFlux/README.md

 ## Quick Start(Projects) WEAVE

-MayaFlux provides a managemnt tool called `Weave`, currently compatible with winodws and mac.
+MayaFlux provides a management tool called `Weave`, currently compatible with windows and mac.
-It has two disticnt modes:
+It has two distinct modes:

 ### Management Mode